ill13/food/bread.md

 2 lb bake test

 Did math wrong.
-And didn't know the 5:3 ratio
+And didn't know the 5:3 ratio.
+See main info, this may or may not work as all ratios are just wacky

 ||||
 |-|-|-|